Touch Me (Gary Glitter album)

-Touch Me is the second studio album by English glam rock singer Gary Glitter.
-It was originally released in June 1973, on the label Bell.
+Touch Me is the second studio album by the English glam rock singer Gary Glitter.
+It was originally released in June 1973, on the label Bell, and was produced by Mike Leander.
 It is Glitter's bestselling album, peaking at No. 2 on the UK Albums Chart.
 It features the top 5 hits "Do You Wanna Touch Me" and "Hello, Hello, I'm Back Again".

+In 1995, the album was reissued in Australia on CD, with the track listing reversing sides one and two from the original album, and also containing four bonus tracks: "I'll Carry Your Picture Everywhere", "Oh Yes!
+You're Beautiful", "I Would If I Could but I Can't" and "I'm Right, You're Wrong, I Win!".

-In 1996, the album was reissued as a picture disc that was limited to 5,000 copies, which had a slightly differing track listing to the original album (including four added tracks: "Oh Yes!
+In 1996, the album was reissued as a picture disc in the UK that was limited to 5,000 copies, which, along with containing the 12 tracks from the original album, contained the four bonus tracks in the order of "Oh Yes!
 You're Beautiful", "I Would If I Could but I Can't", "I'm Right, You're Wrong, I Win!" and "I'll Carry Your Picture Everywhere".

 2009 reissue

-The album was reissued in 2009 by the label Airmail Records including four bonus tracks: "Oh Yes!
+The album was reissued in 2009 under Airmail Records.
+This time it contained the 12 tracks from the original album and four bonus tracks: "Oh Yes!
 You're Beautiful", "I Would If I Could but I Can't", "I'm Right, You're Wrong, I Win!" and "Thank You Baby for Myself".